webrcade/webrcade-docs/docs/feeds/resources/pastebin.md

 !!! note
-    Although creating and logging into a [Pastebin](https://pastebin.com/) account is not required, it is highly recommended.
+    Although creating and logging into a [Pastebin](https://pastebin.com/) account is not required, it is *highly recommended*.
 Without an account, it is not possible to make changes to existing pastes (feeds).
     This means that updating a feed would require the creation of a new paste, which would result in a new feed URL.